 Firefighting is hazardous.
-In 2011, the fire departments in the United States responded to more than 484,5001 structure fires.
+In 2011, the fire departments in the United States responded to more than 484,500 structure fires.
 These fires resulted in approximately 2,640 civilian fatalities, 15,635 injuries and property losses of approximately $9.7 billion dollars.
-In addition, more than 30,0002 fire fighters were injured on the fire ground3.
+In addition, more than 30,000 fire fighters were injured on the fire ground.
 This project will demonstrate through the use of measurement science, the dynamics of fire behavior in a structure and provide guidance on non-traditional means to mitigate the fire hazard in the structure in a manner that provides optimum safety and effectiveness for the fire fighter.
-The project has focused on understanding the impact of ventilation on structure fires, in the upcoming years of this project the research focus will be on fire suppression and technology transfer to the fire service.
+The project has focused on understanding the impact of ventilation on structure fires.
+In 2016, the final year of this phase of the project, the research focus will be on fire suppression and technology transfer to the fire service.

 Karter, M.J., Jr., Fire Loss in the United States During 2011, National Fire Protection Association, Quincy, MA 02169-7471, August 2012, www.nfpa.org